mounbagna/CANTEEN-MANAGEMENT-SYSTEM/README.md

 ## Setup and Configuration
 ### 1. Database Connection:
 - Download the MySQL Connector and place it in the lib folder of the project.
+- right click on the jar file and click on 'Add library'
 - The application will use this connector to establish a connection with the MySQL database.

 ### 2. Running the Application: